jamesg-the-dev/jlg-test/README.md

 ```
 cd client
+npm install
 npm start
 ```

 Navigate to http://localhost:4200

 ## Things I would do if given more time
+- Make the task counts refresh when marking task as complete
 - I would add navigation to movile version
 - I would have liked to add validation in the task form on the client side
 - right now TodoService.ValidateAndNormalizeTitle hand-rolls validation and throws a custom exception.
 I'd move to FluentValidation or DataAnnotations on the DTOs.